AlexProgrammerDE/balena-minecraft-server/README.md

 ## Hardware required

-* Raspberry Pi 4B (The best is 4GB.
-1GB is not enough.) :tada:
+* Raspberry Pi 4B ( We recommend the 4GB model.
+1GB is not enough! )
-* Micro SD Card (we recommend 8GB Sandisk Extreme Pro) :floppy_disk:
+* A 16GB or greater micro SD Card (we always recommend SanDisk Extreme Pro SD cards)
-* Power supply :electric_plug:
+* Power supply

 ## Software required